-Now I'm not saying being morally ambiguous is the secret to success, nor am I exactly encouraging moral ambiguity, but it does help to remain flexible.
-Leave you personal hang-ups at the front door, bite the bullet, and work with people even if they might turn around to try kill you the next day -- just have contingencies in place to protect yourself.
-Remember... big fucks small.
+Now I’m not saying being morally ambiguous is the secret to success, nor am I exactly encouraging moral ambiguity.
+But it does help to remain flexible.
+Leave you personal hang-ups at the front door, bite the bullet, and work with people even if they might turn around to try and kill you the next day — just have contingencies in place to protect yourself.
+Remember… big fucks small.

 Paranoia will keep you alive.

 The “edge” successful individuals often have over ordinary people is essentially a form of paranoia.
 And it’ll keep you alive.
 Never get too comfortable.
 Stay on your toes, do your due diligence, undertake some rigorous research, and think about every conceivable angle.
 The repetition endemic to compulsiveness may just save you one day.

 “Enough” is never “enough”, think bigger.